|Cleveland Way →||OS Route Map →||GPX Route file →|

 |Day 8||Levisham Moor, Cropton Forest & Spaunton Moor||20 miles / 1500 feet (32.2km / 457m)|

 |Day 9||Beadlam Rigg & Riccal Dale||11 miles / 700 feet (17.7km / 213m)|

-We have included outline route maps for the Missing Link section.
-This report was written long after the walk and therefore only includes a few notes that may be useful to backpackers.
+The GPX route for the Missing Link section was produced eighteen years after the walk using our previous rough outline map and now very vague memories of details, we hope it's accurate enough!.
+The report itself was written long after the walk and therefore only includes a few notes that may be useful to backpackers.

 We carried water for this half-day, but Sutton Bank Visitor Centre toilets had water and there was a picture on the wall done by the local school explaining the water collection process.